dirtsimple/postmark/README.md

 ### File Format and Directory Layout

-Postmark expects to see markdown files with an `.md` extension and YAML front matter.
+Postmark expects to see non-empty markdown files with an `.md` extension and YAML front matter.
 If a file is named `index.md`, it will become the Wordpress page/post parent of any other files in that directory or any subdirectory that don't contain its own `index.md`.
 If not overridden in the YAML fields, the default slug of a post or page is its filename, minus the `.md` extension.
 If the filename is `index.md`, the name of the containing directory is used instead.

 When syncing any individual `.md` file, Postmark searches upward until a matching `index.md` file is found, or a "project root" directory is found.
 (A project root is any directory containing a `.git`, `.hg`, `.svn`, or `.postmark` subdirectory.)
 The first such `index.md` found becomes the parent page or post of the current `.md` file.
 (And it is synced if it doesn't exist in the Wordpress database yet, searching recursively upward for more parents until every parent `index.md` exists and is made the parent of the corresponding child post or page.)